Your Guide to CBD Topicals for Muscle and Joint Pain

-You want to see the word cannabidiol (or CBD) on the ingredient list.
+You want to see the word cannabidiol (or CBD) on the ingredient list and a standardized extraction ratio.
 You may see words like hemp, hemp seed oil, or hemp butter, but those terms don’t necessarily mean your product contains pure CBD.
 Ideally, you want to get your CBD products from a reputable source with a third-party lab certificate to verify that it actually contains what it says it does (the label will likely say it has a certificate of authenticity or COA, typically available on the site’s website, or include a QR code to view).

 Are There Any Risks?

 Because formulations will vary greatly, finding a CBD topical that helps with your achy joints and muscles may take some trial and error.
 Still, Dr. Solitar says, “in the scheme of things, topical CBD is probably low risk, fairly high potential for reward.”
 But be wary of allergic reactions, especially if you have sensitive skin, and you don’t want to apply topical treatments to open wounds or if you have a skin condition such as psoriasis, he adds.

 Experts say topical creams and ointments should pose far less risk than oral CBD products, but, still, just run it by your physician before using.

 CBD Gel and Arthritic Pain: European Journal of Pain.
 (2016).
 “Transdermal Cannabidiol Reduces Inflammation and Pain-Related Behaviours in a Rat Model of Arthritis.” ncbi.nlm.nih.gov/pmc/articles/PMC4851925/